iamciera/DSxD_website/_pages/events.md

 Do you have a data story to tell but need help broadening your audience?
 Do you wish you had some time and support to exercise the creative side of your data-loving brain?

-On May 27 and 28th, we are hosting a 2 half day conference where we will come together to get over that activation energy to start (or finish) creative data-related projects.
+On May 27 and 28th, we are hosting a a conference spread over two half days (5 hours each day), where we will come together to get over that activation energy to start (or finish) creative data-related projects.
 We’ll learn about others’ creative processes and storytelling techniques and work through design exercises that will push us to get creating.

 <img src="../assets/img/lines/DSxD_lines-07.png" alt="Overview Schematic" align="right" height="300">